andre-st/goodreads-toolbox/t/README.md

 | Usability__RunUnattended                     | Loading data can take hours: consider people leaving the computer/process or running it on a remote computer/server
 | Maintainability__Testability                 | Scraping the Goodreads website expects stable HTML/JS-parts, we cannot know in advance when and where changes will occur (long-term failure), so throughout testing is required; GR, however, rarely changes or removes something on their website (desktop)
 | Maintainability__RepairTurnaroundTime        | Loading data can take hours: shouldn't impact regular debugging too much
-| Security__Sanitization                       | Users on GR might try to abuse our programs or other programs using our outputs by saving rogue strings in reviews or usernames etc
+| Security__Integrity                          | Users on GR might try to abuse our programs or other programs reading our outputs by saving rogue strings in reviews or usernames etc